robertsweetman/module_3/mdbook/src/4_proposal_and_impact_story.md

 Global Cyberattacks are only increasing in frequency (CheckPoint, 2024) with reputation being something that would be impacted (CYE Insights, 2024)

-It only takes one decision maker backing off awarding a single contract to make a £5-100 million dent in a companies revenue.
-Reputation has a huge impact on the contract awards process and likelyhood of a positive outcome.
+It only takes one decision maker hesitating on a contract award to make a £5-100 million dent in a companies revenue because reputation has a huge impact on the contract awards process and likelyhood of a positive outcome.